Jacob Ngwira

-Jacob Ngwira (born 17 September 1985) is a Malawian footballer who currently plays, Karonga United FC.
+Jacob Ngwira (born 17 September 1985) is a Malawian footballer who currently plays for Karonga United FC.

 Career

 He played previously for South African side Carara Kicks, and Malawian clubs Super ESCOM and ESCOM United in the TNM Super League.

 International career

 He is member of the Malawi national football team and played at the 2010 African Cup of Nations.